 The Dora Fay Davenport Show - How to achieve domestic bliss

 This very popular one - hour touring theatre production is set in a television studio in 1957.
 Playing to over 10,000 seniors across Australia this uproariously funny and charming show was recently staged for the first time in Hurstbridge Victoria during the 2013 Victorian Seniors Festival.
 The show was a huge success, bringing the local community together to reminisce about life in Hurstbridge and surrounding areas in the 1950's.
 Community involvment is integral to the success of this show and the Hurstbridge CWA did an amazing job providing 1950's inspired slices during and after the show.
+The support of Hurstbridge Traders Association and Nillumbik Shire Council was greatly appreciated with a special thanks to Petra Leaford from Leaford Designs.

 Do you remember a time before automatic washing machines, refrigerators and the indoor loo?
 Then turn your clocks back 50 years and bring your memories along to the first episode of The Dora Fay Davenport Show – How to achieve domestic bliss, an uproariously funny and delightful life-style show set in 1957.
 This hilarious and heart warming show is for everyone who can remember the fifties and all those who wish they were there.